nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ### Randomising lines of dialogue

-If you want to pick one from a few lines of dialogue, you can mark the line with a `%` at the start like this:
+If you want to pick a random line out of multiple, you can mark the lines with a `%` at the start like this:

 ```
 Nathan: I will say this.